AmmarIqbal48/RT1_assignment1/README.md

 ================================

 This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
-Some of the arenas and the exercises have been modified for the Research Track I course
+Some of the arenas and the assignment has been modified for the Research Track 1 course.
+In this simulator the robot will spawn inside of an arena composed of squared tokens of two different colors **Silver** token and **Golden** tocken.

+1)**Golden tokens:** walls of the simulator are made by Golden token.
+2)**Silver tokens:** Silver tokens are randomly placed in the simulator which robot has to collect.

 Installing and running
 ----------------------